carpentries-incubator/SDC-BIDS-dMRI/_extras/guide.md

 ## Technical tips and tricks

-* Be clear about the purpose and convenience of using [Jupyter Notebook] to teach the lesson.
+* Be clear about the purpose and convenience of using [JupyterLab] to teach the lesson.
 Allow some time at the beginning of the day to provide an overview of how using the learned tools would be translated to a more formal dMRI data analysis setting once a research aspect or analysis has been consolidated.
 * Provide a broad overview of the software tools and packages used throughout the lesson, and the convenience of each of them.
 * Be sure to link the tools with their corresponding documentation pages.